stivin-00/stivin-00/README.md

 📚 I also love politics and sports.
 My favorite ones are football and basketball.

-- 👨‍💻 Some of my projects are available at [https://stivin.netlify.app/](https://stivin.vercel.app/)
+- 👨‍💻 Some of my projects are available at [https://stivin.vercel.app/](https://stivin.vercel.app/)

-- 💬 Ask me about **react, react-native, node**
+- 💬 Ask me about **typescript, react, Vue, react-native, node**

 - 📫 How to reach me **ekeleagbakwuru9@gmail.com**